QuaSi-Software/Documentation/docs/resie_operation_control.md

 An important part of what makes ReSiE's simulation model different from similar tools is how the control of energy system components is handled.
 Actualized energy systems, as they are built in real buildings, have a complex control scheme that also incorporates aspects that are not part of the model, such as hydraulic components and feed/return lines.
 This in turn requires that these complex control schemes can be modeled as close to reality as possible while staying inside the fundamental model of energy balances.

-## The control step
+## The control operation
-Because the general calculation of energies of components might require information from other components in the energy system, particularly information that cannot be communicated across interfaces between directly connected components, it has proven beneficial to introduce a simulation step in which some information is determined and communicated before the operation of components is calculated in the `potential` and `process` steps.
-This step is also used to fetch information that is given as input or can otherwise be determined without any information from components.
+Because the general calculation of energies of components might require information from other components in the energy system, particularly information that cannot be communicated across interfaces between directly connected components, it has proven beneficial to introduce aoperation in which some information is determined and communicated before the operation of components is calculated in the `potential` and `process` operations.
+This operation is also used to fetch information that is given as input or can otherwise be determined without any information from components.

 ## General mechanisms of control
 Each component is assigned a controller that handles general mechanisms of control and updates any [control modules](resie_operation_control.md#control-modules) that might be attached to the component.